danattali/portfolio/readme.md

 This portfolio was written in HTML,CSS,bootstrap and JS.
-The portfolio was written on a single index file with hidden contant that reveals according to the navbar selection with the help js_function to change sections classes on demand.
+The portfolio was written on a single index file with hidden contant that reveals according to the navbar selection

 The project contains general information about me with additional projects to show my abilities that you may find in the portfolio section.